Fewsats/fewsats-python/README.md

 4. Title: 1 Credit Package
 5. Description: Purchase 1 credit for API access
 6. Type: Top-up
-7. Transaction ID: 241
+7. Transaction ID: 253
-8. Created At: 2024-12-26T10:24:13.845Z
+8. Created At: 2024-12-26T15:21:23.413Z

-The payment has been completed successfully, and you should now have 1 credit for API access added to your account.
-Is there anything else you would like to know about this transaction or any other assistance you need?
+The payment has been completed successfully using the Lightning network.
+You should now have 1 credit added to your API access.
+Is there anything else you’d like to know about this transaction or any other assistance you need?

 <details>

-- id: `msg_011KopqDeH4CNLt8bKTLyGQD`
+- id: `msg_01Tm57TAVcqN4Gh1dV7NdR4b`
 - content:
   `[{'text': "Great news!
 The payment has been successfully processed.
 Here's a summary of the transaction:\n\n1.
 Payment Status: Success\n2.
 Amount Paid: 1 cent (USD)\n3.
 Payment Method: Lightning\n4.
 Title: 1 Credit Package\n5.
 Description: Purchase 1 credit for API access\n6.
 Type: Top-up\n7.
-Transaction ID: 241\n8.
-Created At: 2024-12-26T10:24:13.845Z\n\nThe payment has been completed successfully, and you should now have 1 credit for API access added to your account.
-Is there anything else you would like to know about this transaction or any other assistance you need?", 'type': 'text'}]`
+Transaction ID: 253\n8.
+Created At: 2024-12-26T15:21:23.413Z\n\nThe payment has been completed successfully using the Lightning network.
+You should now have 1 credit added to your API access.
+Is there anything else you'd like to know about this transaction or any other assistance you need?", 'type': 'text'}]`
 - model: `claude-3-5-sonnet-20240620`
 - role: `assistant`
 - stop_reason: `end_turn`
 - stop_sequence: `None`
 - type: `message`
 - usage:
-  `{'cache_creation_input_tokens': 0, 'cache_read_input_tokens': 0, 'input_tokens': 1942, 'output_tokens': 155}`
+  `{'cache_creation_input_tokens': 0, 'cache_read_input_tokens': 0, 'input_tokens': 1952, 'output_tokens': 156}`

 </details>